anbuchelva/blog-old/source/_posts/Blogging-in-the-Hard-Way.md

 |__Netlify CMS Integration__| Not available yet | Available|

 # Cloudflare
-I should thank [Cloudflare](https://cloudflare.com) for their free service for ultrafast CDN and free encryption certificate, caching etc.  This increased the site speed from 60 to 90 above out of 100.
+I should thank [Cloudflare](https://cloudflare.com) for their free service for ultra fast CDN and free encryption certificate, caching etc.  This increased the site speed from 60/100 to 95+/100.

 # Markdown
 Writing posts in `Markdown` language is very easy than using traditional `HTML` tags.
 It is in readable format so it's easy to modify, when the changes needed.
 Whenever I make changes and push the commits to git repository, the CI automatically build the site to `HTML` pages.
 When the user opens up the website, they access the webpages which are built already.
 There's no to and fro data data movement to load the pages.